JVrachnis/superpermutations/README.md

 all my scripts are based on the greedy algorithm

-try running 'python3 spm2.py n' (n is the size of the set to permutate) where n in (0-11), n=12 is very heavy for this algorithm
+try running 'python3 spm2.py n' (n is the size of the set to permutate) where n in (0-11), n=12 is very memory heavy for this algorithm

-i will an other algorithm (in c++ and python3) that can handly memory wise all sizes but hasnt checks to see if the superpermutations is correct
+aspm.py will generate all of the superpermutations based on the algorithm used in spm2.py try running 'python3 spm2.py n' (n is the size of the set to permutate) where n in (0-11), n=12 is very memory heavy for this algorithm

-i will add an algorithm that will produce all the superpermutations of n size based on the greedy algorithm
+spm3.py can handly memory wise all sizes but hasnt checks to see if the superpermutations is correct try running 'python3 spm3.py n'